masenocturnal/seamail/Readme.md

 ### Pickup

 Now that the mail has been written to disk, we need some way for an external client to check their mail.
 An external client in this instance is a Mail User Agent (MUA).
-Mozilla Thunderbird, Outlook, K9Mail Mail.App are all examples of MUAs.
+Mozilla Thunderbird, Outlook, K9Mail and Mail.App are all examples of MUAs.
 The MUA talks IMAP (Internet Message Access Protocol) to our server on port 993.
 We again use a Dovecot component to provide this functionality.
 Dovecot IMAP.

 ### MariaDB ?